f5devcentral/f5-agility-labs-sslviz/docs/class6/module2/lab2.rst

 Configure the Pre-requisite Dependencies for SSL Orchestrator
 --------------------------------------------------------------------------------

-The base network configurations has been pre-configured on the BIG-IP.
+The base network configurations have been pre-configured on the BIG-IP.
 However, the settings for **NTP** and **Default Route** are missing.

 #.
 In the left panel menu, click on **SSL Orchestrator** to see the available options.